-Growing up in the United Arab Emirates often made me confused when people would oooh and aah about the life lived here.
+Growing up in the United Arab Emirates often confused me when people would oooh and aah about the life lived here.
 It was normal for me.
-But when I started traveling, I understood that there are so many factors that make UAE different from the rest of the world.
+But when I started traveling, I understood that so many factors make UAE different from the rest of the world.

 16 things the UAE is famous for